gjbex/Python-on-GPUs/source-code/pycuda/README.md

 ## What is it?

+1. `environment.yml`: conda environment file specifying all dependencies required to run the code.
 1. `pycuda.ipynb`: Jupyter notebook with an introduction to PyCUDA, it illustrates data movement and the various types of kernels that can be created.